-"More than most people, the food addict leads a double life.
+"More than most people, I lead a double life.
 I am very much the actor.
 To the outer world I present my stage character.
 This is the one I like my fellows to see.
 I want to enjoy a certain reputation, but know in my heart I don't deserve it.

-The inconsistency is made worse by the things I do on my sprees.
+The inconsistency is made worse by the things I do on my sprees (a spree is a self-indulgent episode).
 Coming to my senses, I am revolted at certain episodes I vaguely remember.
 These memories are a nightmare.
 I tremble to think someone might have observed me.
-As far as I can, I push these memories far inside myself (which is another way of saying that I ignore my conscience, or my Inner Guide which is that piece of God within me.
-The book continues.).
+As far as I can, I push these memories far inside myself.
 I hope they will never see the light of day.
-I am under CONSTANT fear and tension - that makes for (or leads to) more compulsive eating."
+I am under CONSTANT fear and tension - that makes for more drinking."